otvin/compiler2/README.md

 Supports global variables of type Real, Integer or Boolean.
 Supports a single main code block in the program.
 The code block can be a series of variable assignments, write(), or writeln() calls.
 Supports math expressions using addition, subtraction, multiplication, integer division, the modulo function, and floating point division.
 The math expressions can be created using variables or numeric literals.
 The compiler can mix integers and reals in a single expression - for example, the compiler can add an integer to a real.
 Using floating point division with the divisor and dividend both integers will result in a real.
 Also supports parentheses.
-Write() and writeln() each take a comma-separated list of one or more parameters, with each parameter a variable, a math expression, a numeric literal, or a string literal.
+Supports relational operators equal, not equal, less than, less than or equal to, greater than, and greater than or equal to.
+Can compare Booleans to Booleans, Integers to Integers, Reals to Reals, or Integers to Reals.
+Currently, only use of relational operators is to assign a value to a boolean variable or print the boolean via write() or writeln().

-At present, the only thing that can be done with Booleans is to assign the value of true or false to a global variable and then print it out.
+Write() and writeln() each take a comma-separated list of one or more parameters, with each parameter a variable, a math expression, a numeric literal, a string literal, or the boolean constants 'true' and 'false.'

 ### Commentary